 About Wet Sanding

-Wet sanding involves using a lubricant, such as water or oil, along with sandpaper or other abrasive materials to sand the surface.
-The lubricant helps to reduce heat and friction, preventing damage to the material and extending the life of the sandpaper.
+Wet sanding is a technique that entails using a lubricant, such as water or oil, in conjunction with sandpaper or other abrasive materials to sand a surface.

 Wet sanding is often used for finishing and polishing, resulting in a smoother and shinier surface than dry sanding.